arambazamba/ng-adv/labs/lab-07/readme.md

 # Authentication using NgRx

 - Register a Firebase Project
+- Add a wrapper service for Firebase Authentication
 - Implement Firebase Login & Register
 - Modify `app.component.ts` to show a Login-Splash or the app